Before travel guide

-As of May 5, 2021, guidance set forth by USFK and approved by the Republic of Korea allows all travelers with an FDA approved COVID-19 vaccine to apply for working restriction of movement.
+As of July 8, 2021, guidance set forth by USFK and approved by the Republic of Korea allows all travelers with an FDA approved COVID-19 vaccine to apply for a "working" quarantine, also called "health monitoring status."
 To apply for this, USFK personnel must meet the following requirements:

 - Have completed an FDA-approved COVID-19 vaccine series at least 14 days prior to arrival.